On the Embeddings of Variables in Recurrent Neural Networks for Source Code: Proposed method

-We now describe the mechanism of dynamic embeddings more formally.
-At the beginning of the processing of a program, we set the dynamic embeddings of all ANVs $e_{\tilde v, 0}=e_{init}$, and hidden state $h_0=h_{init}$.
-At each timestep $i=1,\dots,T$, we update the dynamic embedding $e_{\tilde v_i, i}$ of the current ANV $\tilde v_i$, and hidden state $h_{i}$ using two LSTMs:
+\paragraph{Dynamic embeddings.} The general idea of dynamic embeddings is that the variable's embedding is updated in the RNN-like manner after each occurrence of the variable.
+We first describe the updating procedure and then discuss the initialization strategy.
+Since the dynamic embeddings change over timesteps, we use notation $e_{v, i}$ for the dynamic embeddings of value $v$ at timestep $i$.
+For example, for the value located at the $i$-th position in the input sequence, $v_i$, the dynamic embedding after processing the $i$-th step is denoted as $e_{v_i, i}$, and its previous state is denoted as $e_{v_i, i-1}$.
+At each timestep $i=1,\dots, L$, we update the dynamic embedding $e_{v_i, i}$ of the current value $v_i$ and hidden state $h_{i}$ using two LSTMs: